Coco Coir FAQ Canada — The Basics

 - Heavy clay soils (Southern Ontario, Prairie provinces): Work coco husk chips into clay soil to instantly improve drainage and aeration

-- Raised beds: Bulk loose coco coir is a weed-free, lightweight base for raised garden beds — lighter and more sustainable than peat moss
+- Raised beds: Bulk loose coco coir is a weed-free, lightweight base — lighter and more sustainable than peat moss

-- Indoor seed starting: Coco coir pellets for starting tomatoes, peppers, and herbs indoors during Canadian winters — add water and they expand within minutes
+- Indoor seed starting: Coco coir cubes for starting tomatoes, peppers, and herbs indoors during Canadian winters

-Our Canadian team of growing media specialists respond within 24 hours — home gardeners, commercial greenhouse operators, and everyone in between.
+Our Canadian team of growing media specialists respond within 24 hours — home gardeners, commercial greenhouse operators, and licensed cannabis producers equally welcome.